 CityU couldn’t call itself a global university if international students weren’t a huge part of who we are.
 More than 300 students from around the world attend CityU in greater Seattle and Vancouver, Canada.

-If you’re an international student who’s interested in pursuing your education in CityU in Canada, please contact one of our student advisors at CityUCanadaAdmissions@CityU.edu or check out our brochure.
+If you’re an international student who’s interested in pursuing your education in CityU in Canada, please contact one of our student advisors at BCAdmissions@CityU.edu.
 We’ll answer your questions, assist with the application process and, once you’re on campus, help with your studies.

 Who is considered an international student?